 Is “A Crack in the Slab” from Dishonored 2 modeled after Aleister Crowley and Boleskine House?
 If the mission is not an intentional nod to the ceremonial magician from the game’s writers, then it’s an eerie coincidence.

 The Dishonored franchise is no stranger to the occult.
 The series understands the connection between art and magic, personified by the Delilah Copperspoon character (who isn’t unlike Crowley).
 And the overall atmosphere of magic in the Dishonored games is shadowy and mysterious.
+It’s all about secretive rituals, graven images, and supernatural happenings that twist and pervert reality.
+I love it.

-As a player, you unlock your supernatural powers not by plainly leveling up and distributing automatically assigned skill points.
+As a player, you unlock your supernatural abilities not by plainly leveling up and distributing automatically assigned skill points.
 Instead, you discover hidden shrines dedicated to the Outsider, who I’ve described in the past as “a dark and mischievous entity who could easily be the mystical lovechild of Philemon and Donnie Darko.”

 And it’s at these shrines where you find runes—discs of bone bound in iron and engraved with the Outsider’s Mark.
 With these fetishes you unlock your supernatural powers as a player.
 These shrines tend to be hidden and atmospheric.
 They are secured in secret rooms glowing with ritualistic lighting, and the walls are scrawled with forbidden words.